-Property owners have permitted hiking access through their lands since the days of Robbins and Davis.
-The need for preserving public access and maintaining the trail prompted the formation of the Friends of the Wapack (FOW) to keep it open for future generations.
+Property owners along the Wapack Trail have permitted hiking access through their lands since the trail was founded in 1923 by Marion Davis and Frank Robbins .
+The need for preserving public access and maintaining the trail prompted the formation of the Friends of the Wapack.

 The Friends of the Wapack, Inc. is recognized as a charitable corporation under Section 501(c)(3) of the US IRS code.
-It receives financial support primarily from members, with additional assistance from the Appalachian Mountain Club and other contributors.
+All contributions are tax-deductible to the extent allowed by law.

 Standing Committee Chairs: